 See costs in your area Start Here - Enter Your Zip Code

-Just to give you an idea of what to expect in a typical situation, residential metal roofing costs can range from $3.50 to $12.00 per sq. ft. installed, with the low-end of this pricing range being appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.
+Thus, the low-end of the above pricing range is appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.